RxLaboratory/Ramses/src-docs/docs/dev/files/naming.md

 !!! note
     The string in the first matching group should be dynamically built using the list of available status *ID*s (*short names*).
 By default, it should at least contain the three strings shown in this example: *WIP*, *PUB*, and *V*.

+## Extract version from a file name

+    /(?:(_(v|wip|pub)?([0-9]+)))(?:\.[a-z0-9.]+)?$/gi

+This regular expressions matches everything including the last underscore, the version block and the file extension if any.

+The first group contains the underscore and the version block; it can be used to be replaced by an empty string in file names to quickly remove the version block from the name.

+The second and third groups contain the state and the version.

 ## Resource names